 Lectures and events 2013-2014

 How can old buildings find new uses?
-Who were the family behind the Stanmer Park estate?
 Can moderist architecture sit happily in a historic context?
-These are among the questions we'll be exploring in our 2013-2014 programme of lectures and events, which include a day trip to Stanmer, a tour of Italian Renaissance cities and, of course, our annual garden party.
+What is Concrete poetry?
+These are among the questions we'll be exploring in our 2013-2014 programme of lectures and events, which include a tour of Italian Renaissance cities and our annual garden party.